scala/scala3/docs/docs/reference/other-new-features/type-test.md

 ```
 If the type tests cannot be done there will be an unchecked warning that will be raised on the `case s: B =>` test.

-The most common `TypeTest` are the ones that take any parameters (i.e. `TypeTest[Any, T]`).
+The most common `TypeTest` instances are the ones that take any parameters (i.e. `TypeTest[Any, T]`).
-To make it possible to use this directly in context bounds we provide the alias
+To make it possible to use such instances directly in context bounds we provide the alias
 ```scala
 package scala.reflect